ysyk2021/the-career-development-mindset-for-diversity-and-inclusion-building-empathy-and-connection-for/src/chapter-7-2.md

-# Strategies for Finding and Nurturing Mentoring Relationships

 In this chapter, we will explore effective strategies for finding and nurturing mentoring relationships that can support your career development journey.
 Mentors play a crucial role in providing guidance, support, and valuable insights.
 By following these strategies, you can establish meaningful mentorship connections that contribute to your professional growth.